pachyderm/pachyderm/doc/docs/1.12.x/getting_started/index.md

 # Getting Started

-Pachyderm provides multiple easy ways to get up and running quickly.
+Our fully managed **SaaS platform** [Hub](../hub/hub_getting_started) provides a fast and easy way to get Pachyderm up and running.

+!!!
+Attention "**Your first 21 days are free!**"
+    *Offer limited to one single user workspace with 4 vCPUs, 15GB RAM, and unlimited object storage.*

-You can deploy Pachyderm on your local machine, in your favorite cloud provider, or in our fully managed service, Hub.
+You can also deploy Pachyderm on your local machine or in your favorite cloud provider.

 <div class="row">
   <div class="column-2">